-Morgan was born in 2350 in Tycho City, Luna, to Imogen Song and Li Huan.
+Morgan was born in 2350 in Tycho City, Luna, to Imogen Song and Huang Li.
 The youngest of three siblings, Morgan was primarily raised by his sisters due to his parents’ busy work schedules: his father worked long shifts as an engineer on a deuterium harvesting rig, and his mother was a lieutenant in the United Federation of Planets Starfleet.

-Despite his parents’ absence, Morgan was very close with his family.
-He discovered his aptitude for electronics and mechanical systems by joining his father at work, and he always had a mellow and tight-knit relationship with his sisters Theresa and Kitty.
-The family would often make trips down to Xiamen, Earth, to visit Huan’s extended family, and some of Morgan’s fondest memories were of the time he spent there.
+Despite his parents’ absence, Morgan was very close to his family.
+He discovered his aptitude for electronics and mechanical systems by joining his father at work, and he always had a mellow and tight-knit relationship with his sisters, Theresa and Kitty.
+The family would often make trips down to Xiamen, Earth, to visit Li's extended family, and some of Morgan’s fondest memories were of the time he spent there.

 When Morgan completed his training, he was assigned to the USS Profundity, one of the earliest Sovereign-class starships.
 The ship’s voyages mostly consisted of diplomatic missions, satisfying Morgan’s desire to travel and explore.
 However, the peace was shattered when the Klingon chancellor Gowron moved to take the Archanis Sector by force.

 Returning home from a diplomatic mission to the Shamin, the USS Profundity was rerouted to Ajilon VII to respond to a Starfleet distress signal.
 But the signal was a trap, and the ship was soon surrounded by multiple Vor’cha-class attack cruisers.
 The Profundity sustained heavy damage during the ensuing battle, and Klingon boarders captured a number of the crew, including Morgan.
 The Profundity attempted a retreat, but its fate was unknown.
 Much of its crew was considered missing in action.